 Firstly – DON’T PANIC!

-TAG – by law your dog must wear a collar with your name and address attached.
-If this is the case he will often be returned quickly.
+TAG – if your cat is wearing a collar with your name and address attached he will often be returned quickly.

-MICROCHIP – if your dog is microchipped, if he is taken to a vets or collected by the dog warden they will obtain all his details quickly and be able to contact you.
+MICROCHIP – if your cat is microchipped, if he is taken to a vets they will obtain all his details quickly and be able to contact you.
 MAKE SURE THE INFORMATION IS UP TO DATE – the chip is only as good as the information on it.

 Who should I contact?

-Members of the public will often take strays to their own vets.
+Members of the public will often take cats that they think are strays to their own vets.
 This can sometimes be further away than you might think.
-The vet can then scan the dog and find the owners details if they are chipped.
+The vet can then scan the cat and find the owners details if they are chipped.
 Local vets to try are:

 Blue House (us!), Biddulph: 01782 522100